A magnifying glass over a document titled "HIPAA" being signed representing the HIPAA Business Associate Agreement (BAA)

 What is a business associate?

-Health and Human Services (HHS) define a business associate as a person or entity performing functions or activities that involve the use or disclosure of PHI on behalf of or providing service to a covered entity.
+Health and Human Services (HHS) defines a business associate as a person or entity performing functions or activities that involve the use or disclosure of PHI on behalf of or providing service to a covered entity.
 In other words, if your company performs work involving the handling or disclosure of PHI for a customer who falls under HIPAA regulations, you are considered their business associate (BA).
 Typical functions performed by business associates include payment processing or activities concerning some aspect of healthcare operations.

 In addition to SAAS companies or cloud service providers, business associates come from various fields.
 For example, accountants, attorneys, pharmacy managers, healthcare clearinghouses, and third-party administrators pulled in to assist with billing or claims processing can all be considered business associates, provided their work involves access to PHI.